 Alternatively, you can build a web service for your skill and host it with any cloud provider.
 See Hosting a Custom Skill as a Web Service.

 Write the code for your skill.
 If you are using Lambda, you can code in Node.js, Java, Python, or C#.
 If you are hosting your skill as a web service, you can use any programming language.

-In the developer portal, update your skill with your endpoint (for instance, the Lambda ARN).
+In the developer console, update your skill with your endpoint (for instance, the Lambda ARN).

 Update the metadata about your skill that will appear in the Alexa Skills Store in the Alexa app.

 Once your skill is finished, you have the option of setting up a beta test for your skill.
 With a beta test, you can make your skill available to a limited group of testers that you have personally selected, rather than to the general public.

 When you are ready to make your skill public, submit it for certification.
 If your skill is currently in a beta test, you can still proceed with certification.